 NOSE- sweet, oak, agave forward, whisky, spice, mild vanilla, mild smoke and a pinch of mint.
 Mild aromas of brown sugar, a touch of chocolate, buttery, vegital and maybe a pinch of cinnamon.

 TASTE- medium oily mouth-feel, sweet with some heat, buttery, slight brown sugar notes, spice and oak.
-It had creamy sugar taste, which was very enjoyable.
+It had a creamy sweet taste, which was very enjoyable.

 NOSE- sweet, whisky/bourbon, spice, caramelized brown sugar, slight vegital, some earthy tones, a pinch of mint and light smoke.
 It has like a salted caramel, and light leathery aroma, some mild vanilla, dried fruit notes with a pinch of cinnamon.

-TASTE- slightly thicker oil now, real smooth, oaky, light taste as its balanced well, spice, some chocolate, buttery and fruity.
-Notes of vanilla, light caramel, caramelized brown sugar, earthy with some mild nice heat.
+TASTE- slightly thicker oil now, real smooth, oaky and a light balanced taste.
+Notes of spice, some chocolate, buttery and fruity, as well as vanilla, light caramel, caramelized brown sugar and earthy with some mild nice heat.

 FINISH- pleasant finish with notes of agave, light smoke, light spice, some caramel and chocolate.
-Smoothness turns to nice mild heat.
-A medium to long duration of flavors makes this tequila perfect for sipping.
+Smoothness turns to nice mild heat, with a medium to long duration of flavors, makes this tequila perfect for sipping.

 NOSE- rich, cognac, sweet, light smoke, oak, spice, fruit with cherry aromas, and a hint of leather.
 Some mild alcohol, nutty, buttery, vanilla, caramel, and a pinch of cinnamon.
 It is light and not overbearing, while complex in aromas.

 TASTE- nice medium to thicker oil, spices, oak, light pepper, sweet, nuts and vanilla.
-Complicated and bold but yet fairly light taste, caramel/chocolate, light smoke, some mild heat, cinnamon, smooth with fruit notes.
+Complicated and bold, but yet fairly light in taste, including delicious caramel/chocolate, light smoke, some mild heat, cinnamon, smooth with nice fruit notes.